 If despite your best intentions you are having difficulty managing your debts, it can be difficult to know where to turn.
+The Debt Advisor can help you to better manage your debt.

 With a Debt Management Plan (DMP), you can rest assured that your payments will go out to creditors every month and we will liaise with your creditors requesting that they stop action, freeze interest and charges, and accept your payment plan.
+For most people, this is preferable to taking on more credit only to find that your debts continue to increase.

 What is a DMP?